MuskanM1/Air-Quality-Preidiction-using-Machine-Learning-Algorithms/README.md

 ## General info
-The objective of this project is to apply four main techniques which are considered as the pillars of machine learning, namely - Regression, Classication, Dimensionality Reduction and Density Estimation.
-These methods will be applied to a dataset that includes data from dierent states of India [2].
+The objective of this project is to apply four main techniques which are considered as the pillars of machine learning, namely - Regression, Classication, Dimensionality Reduction and Density Estimation.
+These methods will be applied to a dataset that includes data from different states of India.
 It consists of parameters like SO2, NO2, RSPM, SPM, PM2.5, and other meteorological parameters useful for air quality prediction.

 ## Technologies